 In collaboration with the farmers, fishers, photographers, NGO’s, the food sovereignty movement and ethical businesses, The Gaia Foundation, along with Photography Curator, Cheryl Newman, and Project Director, Francesca Price, exhibited We Feed the World in London and each of the 50 communities around the world.

 Thanks to our partners Greenhouse PR (link), We Feed the World reached over 50 million people worldwide with its vital message, featuring in major publications such as The Guardian, The Telegraph, The British Journal of Photography, National Geographic, Marie Clare and many, many more.

-A We Feed the World book featuring the best photographs from the exhibition, is now available from indie bookseller Little Toller.
+A limited-run We Feed the World book, featuring the best photographs from the exhibition, is now available from indie bookseller Little Toller.

 With a foreword written by renowned food sovereignty advocate Vandana Shiva, this is a beautiful work of art and activism not to be missed.